 Look for the good.

-Repairing a damaged relationship can be “one step forward, two steps back.”
+Mending a damaged relationship can be “one step forward, two steps back.”

 Just when you think you’re back on track, something happens, and there’s distance again.